FrankiePower/crosschain-resolver-stellar/README.md

   This architecture achieves true atomic swaps across EVM and Stellar networks using the factory as a stateful coordinator on the Stellar side.

+Perfect!
+The bindings are now working correctly.
+I've
+  successfully:

+  1. Generated TypeScript bindings for the Stellar contract using stellar contract bindings typescript
+  2. Built the bindings package with npm install && npm run build
+  3. Integrated the bindings into the test project by:
+    - Adding the bindings as a local dependency in package.json
+    - Importing the Client class (not Contract) and proper types
+    - Using the correct constructor parameters for the Client
+    - Converting data to the proper format using u256 and i128 types
+    - Calling contract methods using the generated API: stellarContract.create_dst_escrow({immutables: stellarImmutables})

+  The test is now successfully calling the Stellar contract method create_dst_escrow without type errors.
+The bindings provide a clean, typed interface to interact with your deployed Stellar contract, automatically handling the conversion between JavaScript/TypeScript types and Stellar's native types.

+  The key learnings from this integration:
+  - Use Client class, not Contract
+  - Import proper types like u256, i128 from
+  @stellar/stellar-sdk/contract
+  - Pass data in the correct format expected by the contract spec
+  - Use the generated method signatures for type safety

+  Your Stellar contract bindings are now ready for use in the cross-chain resolver example!